 All five comics were bound together and released as a beautiful, single graphic novel collection June 17, 2020, after which Mathew traveled to promote the project on a six-state Midwest comic book store tour.
 In June 2021, the Spanish-language edition was released as well.
 You Are Obsolete is also now in active development as an adapted limited TV series run.
 (MORE ON THIS SOON: STAY TUNED!)

 Mathew's first book for middle-grade readers (ages 8-12), The Kids of Widney Junior High Take Over The World!, inspired by the actual Kids of Widney High, came out from Schiffer Publishing, September 28, 2020.
 Illustrations by Baltimore-based artist Michael Bracco.
 A portion of the profits go to LA Goal, which for the past 50 years has offered vocational/recreational/artistic services to persons with disabilities.

 The book became an Independent Publisher Book Award winner, was a best seller on Amazon and received plaudits from the likes of Mayim Bialik, star of The Big Bang Theory and Blossom, who said: "This book is tender, it’s funny, it’s perfect to read with your kids, and it gives me hope" and legendary singer-songwriter Jackson Browne: "A wonderful story about inclusion and acceptance."
 Recommending it to school libraries everywhere, the School Library Journal wrote, "Klickstein’s story provides readers an opportunity to learn about their music and world while simultaneously modeling for readers how to sensitively interact with individuals with disabilities."
-The audiobook edition will be coming out through Blackstone Audio in March, 2021.
+The audiobook edition was released by Blackstone Audio in March, 2021.
 It too quickly became a bestseller on Amazon thanks in part to further promotion by Bialik.

 Mathew is also now working with acclaimed alt-comedy impresario Beth Lapides to bring together a stable of some of the most high-profile comedy personalities of our day discussing impactful societal issues for what will be a humorous yet thought-provoking audiobook original series called So You Need to Decide.
 The audiobook original will be published by the largest independent audiobook company worldwide, Recorded Books, and is currently set for a 2021 release.
 More details soon!